 Read our tips for when and how to wash babies and toddler’s hands, as well as encouraging good hygiene.

-We’ve all heard the advice that handwashing is one of the best lines of defence for preventing infection.
+We’ve all heard the advice that handwashing is one of the best lines of defence against germs.
 But that can be easier said than done when you have a baby or toddler who’s eager to grab hold of everything and then stick their hand straight in their mouth with no sink in sight.

-Find out how to keep them clean and try to reduce the risk of infection, at home and out.
+Find out how to keep them clean at home and out.

 When should children wash their hands?

 During the pandemic, the NHS published guidelines on hand washing that are still good practise against picking up germs.
 They were that your child should wash their hands:

 - After using the toilet or potty (you should wash your hands after changing their nappy)